selwynpolit/d9book/book/setup_mac.md

 mkcert -install
 ```

-This is the output which in this case is prompting to install nss if you have FireFox installed.
+This may prompt you to install nss if you have FireFox installed.
 Don't forget that step.

 ```
 Created a new local CA 💥